His-data-Analysis/Healthcare-Data-Analysis/README.md

-Just for the purpose of learning data analysis in SQL, i am doing this project.
+Just for the purpose of learning the data analysis in SQL, i am doing this project.